Microformal geometry and homotopy algebras: Application to vector bundles: the notion of the adjoint for a nonlinear map

-\begin{remark} Theorem~\ref{thm.adjoint} can also be generalized to vector bundles over different bases by using the concept of comorphisms\footnote{\,This notion has a rich pre-history and numerous connections.
-Besides citations in~\cite{mackenzie_and_higgins:duality}, see Guillemin and Sternberg~\cite{gs:geomasymp}, who suggested to redefine morphisms of vector bundles as, basically, comorphisms.
-A close notion was introduced in~\cite{tv:class} in connection with integral transforms.
-In~\cite{cattaneo-dherin-weinstein:comorphisms} it is argued that comorphisms are ``the correct'' notion in the context of Poisson geometry.} of Higgins--Mackenzie~\cite{mackenzie_and_higgins:duality}.
-Suppose $E_1\to M_1$ and $E_2\to M_2$ are fiber bundles over bases $M_1$ and $M_2$.
-Then a \emph{morphism} $\Phi\co E_1\to E_2$ can be defined as a fiberwise map over fixed base $E_1\to \f^*E_2$ and a \emph{comorphism} $\Phi\co E_1\to E_2$ can be defined as a fiberwise map over fixed base $\f^*E_1\to E_2$.
-(In both cases there is a map of bases $\f$ pointing in the same direction for a morphism and in the opposite direction, for a comorphism.)
-For bundles over the same base, morphisms and comorphisms coincide, and for manifolds regarded as `zero bundles', morphisms are the usual maps while comorphisms are the morphisms in the opposite category.
-As shown in~\cite{mackenzie_and_higgins:duality}, for vector bundles (assuming the fiberwise linearity for maps over a fixed base), the adjoint of a morphism $E_1\to E_2$ is a comorphism $E^*_2\to E^*_1$ and vice versa; so this gives an anti-isomorphism of the two categories of vector bundles.
+For bundles over the same base, morphisms and comorphisms over the identity map coincide, and for manifolds regarded as `zero vector bundles', morphisms are ordinary maps while comorphisms are morphisms in the opposite category.
+As was shown in~\cite{mackenzie_and_higgins:duality}, for vector bundles (assuming the fiberwise linearity for maps over a fixed base), the adjoint of a morphism $E_1\to E_2$ is a comorphism $E^*_2\to E^*_1$ and vice versa; so this gives an anti-isomorphism of the two categories of vector bundles.
 To generalize this to our setup, one may wish to keep a map between the bases as an ordinary map while using fiberwise thick morphisms over a fixed base.
 This incorporates the possible nonlinearity of morphisms.
 In this way, one obtains base-changing `thick morphisms' and `thick comorphisms' of vector bundles to which the duality theory extends. \end{remark}